Ernesto García Cabral

-Ernesto García "The Chango" Cabral (Huatusco, Veracruz, 18 December 1890 – 8 August 1968) was a Mexican cartoonist and painter, famous for his contributions as a caricatures to the publication Revista de Revistas; his work numbers almost 25 000 pieces.
+Ernesto García "El Chango" Cabral (Huatusco, Veracruz, 18 December 1890 – 8 August 1968) was a Mexican cartoonist and painter, famous for his contributions of caricatures to the publication Revista de Revistas; his work numbers almost 25,000 pieces.

 García Cabral was also an expert tango dancer, Greco-Romano wrestler, and pioneer of silent film.
 He was extremely social and knew famous personalities of his period including Enrico Caruso, Walt Disney, Charles Lindbergh, Dolores del Río and Mario Moreno ("Cantinflas").